vcr/vcr/README.md

 * The same request can receive different responses in different tests--just use different cassettes.
 * The recorded requests and responses are stored on disk as YAML and can easily be inspected and edited.
 * Dynamic responses are supported using ERB.
+* Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
 * Disables all HTTP requests that you don't explicitly allow.
 * Simple cucumber integration is provided using tags.
 * Known to work well with many popular ruby libraries including RSpec, Cucumber, Test::Unit, Capybara, Mechanize and